HairdressingProject/HairdressingApp/pages/mydoc/mydoc_api.md

 ---

 ## Requirements
-.NET Core 3.1 SDK or later
+- .NET Core 3.1 SDK or later
+- MySql server running with the database and tables already created

 ## 1. Create a aspnet core web api